Assasinator-ops/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is alx student's assignment submission repository
+This is alx student's assignment submission repository for C.